smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 |------------|---------------|
 | Accounting | 3             |

 Besides improving the readability of an SQL statement, CTEs can be used for recursion.
-This example creates a Fibernocci sequence using a self-referencing CTE.
+This example creates a Fibonacci sequence using a self-referencing CTE.

 ```sql
 WITH cte_Recursion (PrevNumber, Number) AS